-Do not enter Motorola "status bit" talkgroups, i.e., all Motorola talkgroups should be divisible evenly by 16.
+Do not enter Motorola "status bit" talkgroups, i.e., all Motorola talkgroups should be divisible evenly by 16 (in decimal format).
 The "status bit" indicates the "status" of the talkgroup and does not actually represent a unique talkgroup.
+When entered in hexadecimal format in the RR database, Motorola talkgroups exclude the status bit (the right most hexadecimal digit if converting from decimal).